mist64/cbmbus_doc/7 JiffyDOS.md

 ![](docs/cbmbus/jiffydos-vs-serial.png =601x167)

 All three protocols support reporting the EOI and timeout conditions: EOI ("end of identify") is the end-of-stream flag of the IEEE-488 family of protocols that gets sent with the last byte of the stream.
-"Timeout" is the generic error flag – the original IEEE-488 protocol did not have an error flag, so Commodore defined that delaying a requested response should be used to signal an error.
+"Timeout" is the generic error flag.

 ### JiffyDOS Byte Send

 When the controller sends data to the device, it transmits two bits at a time every 11-13 µs using the CLK and DATA lines, with no handshake.
-For each byte, the device signals that it is ready to receive, followed by the controller signaling it is about to start the transmission, thus starting the timing critical window of XXX 65 µs.
+For each byte, the device signals that it is ready to receive, followed by the controller signaling it is about to start the transmission, thus starting the timing critical window of 63 µs.

 The following animation shows a byte being sent from the controller to the device.